dwmkerr/hacker-laws/README.md

 > Companies tend to systematically promote incompetent employees to management to get them out of the workflow.

-The Dilbert principle is a concept in management developed by Scott Adams, creator of the comic strip Dilbert.
-The Dilbert principle is inspired by [The Peter Principle](#the-peter-principle), which holds that employees are promoted based on success in their current position until they reach their "level of incompetence" and are no longer promoted.
-Under the Dilbert principle, employees who were never competent are promoted to management to limit the damage they can do.
-Adams first explained the principle in a 1995 Wall Street Journal article, and expanded upon it in his 1996 business book The Dilbert Principle.
+A management concept developed by Scott Adams (creator of the Dilbert comic strip), the Dilbert Principle is inspired by [The Peter Principle](#the-peter-principle).
+Under the Dilbert Principle, employees who were never competent are promoted to management in order to limit the damage they can do.
+Adams first explained the principle in a 1995 Wall Street Journal article, and expanded upon it in his 1996 business book, The Dilbert Principle.

 ### The Peter Principle